-Phone: 515-281-6645 www.idph.state.ia.us/apl/finance.asp Promoting & Protecting the Health of Iowans
+Phone: 515-281-6645 http://idph.iowa.gov/finance Promoting & Protecting the Health of Iowans

 Who does the bookkeeping in your family?
 Who pays the bills and makes sure the money is spent wisely?
 It's an important task and one that requires a great deal of responsibility and attention to detail.
 Now, imagine keeping the books for a family of 470.
-The IDPH Bureau of Finance provides all accounting, budgeting, contractual, and purchasing services for the 470 employees of IDPH and the department's 65 program areas.
+The IDPH Bureau of Finance provides all accounting, budgeting, contractual, and purchasing services for the 450 employees of IDPH and the department's 65 program areas.
 That's a lot of beans to count!

 By improving the processes and procedures for service contracts, the Bureau of Finance has been able to manage scarce resources more effectively.
-By handling all the financial matters for IDPH, program staff members can devote their time to promoting and protecting the health of Iowans.
+By handling all the financial matters for IDPH, program staff members can devote their time to promoting and protecting the health of lowans.